mudassartufail/HighCharts/README.md

 # HighCharts
-HighCharts Creation with ASP.NET, C#
+HighCharts Creation with ASP.NET, C# and Ajax

+"DBClass.cs" can be customized to get data from Database.

+"Default.aspx" contain two ajax requests:

+1. Bar Charts
+2. Pie Charts

+Both uses "GetPopulation()" WebMethod to get and Parse data in the form of JSON which is passed to jQuery to be shown on chart.